Is My Token An ERC20 Token?

 What is an ERC20 token?

 ERC20 (Ethereum Request for Comments) tokens are tokens that follow a set of standards defined for smart contracts on the Ethereum blockchain.
-ERC20 define the common rules for developers to adhere to when creating Ethereum tokens.
+ERC20 defines the common rules for developers to adhere to when creating Ethereum tokens.

 The set of functions defined by the ERC20 standard are: